raganwald/ristrettolo.gy/index.md

 That was a book I thought was worth writing, and a lot of people think it's worth reading!

-"Best explanation of closures i've seen yet."—*Jerry Anning*
+> "The best explanation of closures I've seen yet."—*Jerry Anning*

 ## Is this book for you?